-The market of IoT is growing fast despite security risks and implementation concerns.
-Gartner predicts that the number of connected things will reach a 14.2 billion mark in 2019 and top 25 billion by 2021.
+The IoT market is growing quickly despite the inevitable security risks and implementation concerns.
+Gartner predicts that the number of connected things will reach 14.2 billion in 2019 and top 25 billion by 2021.

-Today, connected devices power a wide range of industries, from healthcare (e.g., remote health monitoring, emergency alert systems) to agriculture (crop monitoring) and manufacturing (plant optimization).
-Their goal is to help companies make use of a huge amount of data and automate backend processes.
-Salesforce IoT, one of the Salesforce Cloud products, is actively winning more and more customers worldwide.
-This article answers 20 most frequently asked questions about this robust tool.
+Today, connected devices underpin a wide variety of industries, from healthcare (remote health monitoring, emergency alert systems) to agriculture (crop monitoring) and manufacturing (plant optimization).
+The goal of these devices is to help companies implement huge amount of data and automate backend processes.

-For those new to the topic, IoT stands for the internet of things that uses sensors in physical objects, such as vehicles, wearables, and equipment to generate and transmit data via the internet.
-These objects can function differently: some deliver data immediately and this way allow for real-time monitoring; others store generated data until a trigger event (say, some error) happens and then help the owners clarify how and why the problem appeared.
+If you’re new to the topic, IoT stands for the internet of things, which uses sensors in physical objects (such as vehicles, wearables, and equipment) in order to generate and transmit data via the internet.
+These objects can have different functions: some deliver data immediately, thereby allowing for real-time monitoring, while others store generated data until a trigger event (say, some error) happens, then help the owners pinpoint how and why the problem occurred.

-Salesforce IoT Cloud is a SaaS product delivered by Salesforce, a top CRM provider.
-In brief, it allows a company’s products (say, solar panels) to ‘talk’ directly to the Salesforce CRM system and initiate context-based alerts and actions (say, to create a service ticket to fix a broken solar panel).
+For example, Salesforce IoT Cloud made companies’ products (say, solar panels) ‘talk’ directly to the Salesforce CRM system and initiate context-based alerts and actions (say, to create a service ticket for fixing a broken solar panel).

-Salesforce IoT is a nonlinear workflow engine that works by using events, rules, actions, conditions, and orchestrations.
-To make it clear, let’s take an example:
+Salesforce IoT works through creating events, rules, actions, conditions, and orchestrations.
+Let’s look at an example:

-This is a very basic explanation that illustrates the processes happening behind the scenes.
+This is a very basic explanation, but it illustrates the processes happening behind the scenes.
 In reality, Salesforce IoT allows putting together data streamed from various sources, including device sensors, third-party services (such as weather forecasts), and Salesforce’s own CRM, Service Cloud, Field Service, Community, and more.
-Orchestration then can become as complex as needed to automatically deliver exceptional customer service.
+This ensures that orchestration can become as complex as necessary in order to automatically deliver exceptional customer service.

-The tool is designed to enable every company, even without an extensive IT department, to start using IoT for their needs.
-Its configuration relies on a visual logic so that users without coding skills can create orchestration rules, conditions, and trigger events simply by clicking on the elements.
+Salesforce IoT is designed to enable any company, even the ones without an extensive IT department, to start addressing their needs with IoT.
+Its configuration relies on a visual logic so that users without coding skills can create orchestration rules, conditions, and trigger events by simply clicking on the different elements.

-However, this low-code approach can be a limitation if a company needs the functionality that can’t be delivered solely through preconfigured elements.
-In this case, only teams experienced in IoT development can find a workaround.
+However, this approach can be limiting if a company needs the kind of functionality that can’t be delivered solely through preconfigured elements.
+In that case, only teams experienced in IoT development can find a workaround.

-Though Salesforce IoT doesn’t require much coding, non-developers might find diving into the IoT world too difficult in the beginning.
-Salesforce suggests these 5 steps to organize the work from the solution design to deployment.
+While Salesforce IoT doesn’t require much coding experience, non-developers might find diving into the IoT world too difficult in the beginning.
+Salesforce suggests following these five steps to organize the work, going from the solution design to the deployment.

 Let’s take a closer look at each step.